Belime: Early career

 In his early teen years, Belime discovered rock music, punk rock in particular, and was part of four different bands, performing mainly pop punk songs.
 He began songwriting at that time, and by the time he turned 17, Belime had penned over 30 songs.
 Belime failed at putting together numerous bands to perform his songs, and always faced problems with members who were not serious enough.
-After happening to hear "War'a Bayda", a song by Star Academy's Maya Nehme, Belime was struck by the arrangement.
-Belime contacted Walid Al Massih, who immediately signed Belime to his production company, New Wave Productions.
+After happening to hear "War'a Bayda", a song by Star Academy's Maya Nehme, Belime contacted Walid Al Massih, who signed Belime to his production company, New Wave Productions.

 Now working solo, Belime improved on his compositions and spent his time trying to find his sound as a solo artist, after being used to being a part of bands.
 While working with Walid Al Massih, Belime took part in a song titled "Let's Fight for Change" for awareness about HIV/AIDS through Y-PEER Lebanon of the UNFPA.
 Belime helped write the song and sings the recurring chorus in it.
 The song was choreographed and danced to by members of Y-PEER Lebanon as part of the 2009 Jeux de la Francophonie which took place that year.